Taranjeet-kaur/Obsession-Log/logs/2025/04_apr/3-april.md

 ## Challenges:
 * Just remembering the syntax for SQL.
 Not a big deal though.
 Got a hang of it in just an hour.

+## Key Takeways:
+* SQL is really simple and fundamental.
+* Primary keys are the keys used for various things - remember Keys in React?
+*